 Marketing experts recommend planning out big ideas on a monthly calendar.
-Using a monthly calendar is a common marketing tactic.
+Using a monthly calendar is a common church marketing tactic.
 You can use it to see the year's events as a whole.
 You'll more easily see how the events and ideas pan out over the individual months.

 Most importantly, you'll be able to see which months will have a lot of content to share and which months will require extra effort.

 It goes without saying that certain months of the year are jam-packed with events for Christians.
 The winter and spring months, such as November to December and February to April, will be much easier to find ideas.
 The rest of the year has much less in the way of holidays and events.

 It's unlikely you'll be able to spread out all that content from the Christmas and Easter season through the rest of the year because it is time-sensitive.
 Instead, you'll need to get creative about finding extraordinary things in ordinary times.